Derek de Solla Price Memorial Medal

 He has been named the sixth President of ISSI for the period of four years in 2003.

-Tibor Braun is director of the Information Science and Scientometric Research Unit (ISSRU) at the Hungarian Academy of Sciences.
+Tibor Braun was director of the Information Science and Scientometric Research Unit (ISSRU) at the Hungarian Academy of Sciences.

-He is also Professor of Chemistry at the Loránd Eötvös University.
+He was also Professor of Chemistry at the Loránd Eötvös University.

-He is the Editor-in-Chief of the journal Scientometrics since its first appearance in 1978.
+He was the former Editor-in-Chief of the journal Scientometrics since its first appearance in 1978 and served as Honorary Editor later on.

 Michael J. Moravcsik (1928-1989)